6 - DNA Replication

 MCM helicase continues DNA strand separation during the elongation phase of DNA replication, causing the replication forks to proceed in both directions away from each origin.
 RPA prevents the separated DNA strands from reforming hydrogen bonds.

 The separation of the DNA strands by MCM helicase generates positive supercoiling ahead of each replication fork.
 Topoisomerase II is located ahead of each replication fork and produces negative supercoiling to compensate for the positive supercoiling produced by MCM helicase.
-Topoisomerase II cleaves ATP.
+Topoisomerase II cleaves ATP to generate negative supercoils.

-DNA polymerases δ and ε are processive enzymes.
-These DNA polymerases bind to a protein called proliferating cell nuclear antigen (PCNA), which clamps the DNA polymerases to the template DNA strands.
+DNA polymerases δ and ε are the processive eukaryotic DNA polymerases.
+These DNA polymerases bind to a protein called proliferating cell nuclear antigen (PCNA), which functions to clamp the DNA polymerases to the template DNA strands.
 DNA polymerase ε is thought to synthesize the leading strand, whereas DNA polymerase δ is thought to synthesize the lagging strand.
 Both DNA polymerases ε and δ contain 5’ to 3’ polymerase and 3’ to 5’ exonuclease (proofreading) activity.
 All three eukaryotic DNA polymerases cleave dNTPs during DNA synthesis.

 Flap endonuclease (Fen1) is a protein that removes the RNA primers from the replicating DNA, and DNA ligase I forms the final covalent bonds to link adjacent Okazaki fragments.
-DNA ligase I cleaves ATP.
+DNA ligase I cleaves ATP during ligation.

 - What are the eukaryotic equivalents of the E. coli enzymes DNA helicase, SSBPs, DNA gyrase, DNA primase, DNA polymerase III holoenzyme, DNA polymerase I, and DNA ligase?